-Initiative Two: Ensuring there is race equality within NHS Grampian.
-This will eliminate discrimination, harassment, victimization and any other conduct that is prohibited under this Act.
+Outcome Two: Ensuring there is race equality within NHS Grampian.
+This outcome will eliminate discrimination, harassment, victimization and any other conduct that is prohibited under this Act.

-Supporting actions Progress made 2017/19 a) Production of Annual Equality and Diversity Workforce Monitoring Reports Equality and Diversity Workforce Monitoring Reports were produced for the 2016/17 and 2017/18 Financial Years.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 a) Production of Annual Equality and Diversity Workforce Monitoring Reports Equality and Diversity Workforce Monitoring Reports were produced for the 2016/17 and 2017/18 Financial Years.
 Both Reports were widely circulated within NHS Grampian and posted on the NHS Grampian intranet and the NHS Grampian website to allow public scrutiny.
 Both reports showed that NHS Grampian recruitment and retention arrangements and policies were fair and free from discrimination.
 Complaints and investigations Any issues or complaints raised by members of staff with a racial discriminatory element will be promptly and thoroughly investigated and appropriate follow up action taken if required.
 This will involved other bodies and agencies, where necessary.
 Four issues have been raised by staff in the last 2 years.
 All four issues have been dealt with promptly, in co-operation with the staff concerned, Human Resources and local trade union representatives.